kubevirt/common-templates/README.md

 These templates can be used straight forward with OpenShift itself, or they can be transformed into regular objects for use with Kubernetes.

+Every template consists of two objects:

+1. A VirtualMachineInstancePreset definition for the specific guest, this is comparable to a "flavor"
+2. A VirtualMachine definition which can be used to launch the guest, if a disk image is available (see below)

+The presets allow to keep all the guest specific machine configuration in a single place.
+This configuration is applied to the VMs once they are started.

 # Templates

 | Template | Description | |